phyllux-technologies/phyllux-framework/GITHUB_DESCRIPTIONS.md

 INTRODUCE YOURSELF:
 • What do you invent?
 • What's your biggest IP challenge?
-• How can Solaris help you?
+• How can Phyllux help you?
 • What questions do you have?

 No question is too basic.
 This is a judgment-free zone for inventors at all stages.